maxkrieger/inquiry-old/readme.md

 [interaction-semantics]: interaction-semantics.md "How do you create an interaction semantics?"
 [microworld-languages]: microworld-languages.md "Domain-Learning with Computational Microworlds"
 [text-design]: text-design.md "Text is a design tool"
+[linux-desktop]: linux-desktop.md "GNU/Linux as an environment to prototype desktop environments"
 [better-reading]: better-reading.md "Reading, but good"
 [why-proof-assistants-bad]: why-proof-assistants-bad.md "Why are proof assistants so unfriendly?"
 [video-associations]: video-associations.md "Video Hypnagogia/Phantasmagoria"